zubron/stacksmith-examples/mean/todo/README.md

+# Mean ToDo Application

+This is a simple ToDo application to show how to deploy a MEAN application using [Bitnami Stacksmith](stacksmith.bitnami.com)

-# Package and deploy with Stacksmith
+## Package and deploy with Stacksmith

 1. Go to [stacksmith.bitnami.com](https://stacksmith.bitnami.com)
 2. Create a new application and select the MEAN/MERN stack template